lootie/Multitaper.jl/docs/src/univariate.md

   * dof -- whether or not to output the degrees of freedom of the estimate

 The outputs are simply a list of the following
-  * sxx -- MtSpec spectrum
+  * sxx -- MTSpectrum spectrum
   * nu1 -- Degrees of freedom, if dof is set to true

 ## Missing-data Slepian tapers